 One of my team-mates ordered a minke whale kebab which seemed a bit morally wrong, but I had a taste and it was absolutely delicious.
-Other stand-out food experiences were Cafe Glaetan where we breakfasted on omelets and the local Skyr yoghurt; Grillmarket where we had a really great team dinner, working our way through an exciting tasting menu; Fishmarket and Fish Company are also worth checking out.
+Other stand-out food experiences were Cafe Glaetan where we breakfasted on omelettes and the local Skyr yoghurt; Grillmarket where we had a really great team dinner, working our way through an exciting tasting menu; Fishmarket and Fish Company are also worth checking out.

 As you arrive into Iceland you do really feel like you’re in a remote outpost of the world.
 Driving through the almost lunar landscape of treeless lava fields, it’s easy to imagine that you are discovering uncharted territory.

-Highlights of our visit were a boat trip with Elding adventures out to observe a puffin colony - small awkward birds with colorful beaks, that burrow into the islands around Iceland to nest and breed and a horse-rising expedition with Ishestar Riding Tours to experience the small hairy Icelandic Horses with their unique gait (known as tölt - a smooth pace somewhere between a trot and a gallop).
+Highlights of our visit were a boat trip with Elding adventures out to observe a puffin colony – small awkward birds with colourful beaks, that burrow into the islands around Iceland to nest and breed and a horse-rising expedition with Ishestar Riding Tours to experience the small hairy Icelandic Horses with their unique gait (known as tölt – a smooth pace somewhere between a trot and a gallop).

 Whale watching is also easily accessible; and it’s also really straightforward to hire a car and drive across the island to experience the spectacular Golden Circle waterfalls and geysers.